 This is another reason why it is important to have lawyer written legal pages for your blog from day one.
 It allows you the opportunity to outline your intellectual property rights and let others know that your content cannot be stolen, misused, or reproduced in any way.

 I know that the words “copyright”, “trademark”, “trade names,” etc. can be confusing.
 I wrote a blog post going over the definitions of this family of legal terms.
 You can check it out here or Pin it 📌 for later.

 Also, this protects you because your intentions for the information on your website are clear.
 An example of this is if a visitor exercises spam behavior on your website or uses abusive language.
 You can call the internet police on them.

 5. To Work With Advertisers

 One of the first things bloggers do when looking to make money with their blog, is apply for affiliate programs, sponsored posts, and ad plugins.
-But often bloggers find themselves rejected from these opportunities and they don’t know why and it’s because these big companies don’t take the time to tell you why.
+But often bloggers find themselves rejected from these opportunities and they don’t know why.
+Most of the time, these big companies won’t take the time to tell you why.